The Harder They Fall (1956 film): Production

 In early 1956, Bogart was diagnosed with esophageal cancer, and he died on January 14, 1957.
 Steiger recalled the actor's professionalism during production, even while coping with the disease:

 "Bogey and I got on very well.
 Unlike some other stars, when they had closeups, you might have been relegated to a two-shot, or cut out altogether.
 Bogey didn't play those games.
 He was a professional and had tremendous authority.
 He'd come in exactly at 9am and leave at precisely 6pm.
 I remember once walking to lunch in between takes and seeing Bogey on the lot.
 I shouldn't have because his work was finished for the day.
 I asked him why he was still on the lot, and he said, 'They want to shoot some retakes of my closeups because my eyes are too watery'.
 A little while later, after the film, somebody came up to me with word of Bogey's death.
 Then it struck me.
 His eyes were watery because he was in pain with the cancer.
 I thought: 'How dumb can you be, Rodney'!"

 The film was released with two different endings: one where Eddie Willis (inspired by sports writer Harold Conrad, according to Conrad) demanded that boxing be banned altogether, and the other where he merely insisted that there be a federal investigation into boxing.
 The video version contains the "harder" ending, while most television prints end with the "softer" message.
 Occasionally inaudible in a take, some of Bogart's lines as Willis are reported to have been dubbed in post-production by Paul Frees.

 Reception

 Critical response

 The film premiered at the 1956 Cannes Film Festival.
-The New York Times film critic Bosley Crowther liked the film, writing "It's a brutal and disagreeable story, probably a little far-fetched, and without Mr. Schulberg's warmest character—the wistful widow who bestowed her favors on busted pugs.
+The New York Times film critic Bosley Crowther liked the film, writing "It's a brutal and disagreeable story, probably a little far-fetched, and without Mr. Schulberg's warmest character [in the original novel]—the wistful widow who bestowed her favors on busted pugs.
 But with all the arcana of the fight game that Mr. Yordan and Mr. Robson have put into it—along with their bruising, brutish fight scenes—it makes for a lively, stinging film."

-Dennis Schwartz wrote "The unwell Bogie's last film is not a knockout, but his hard-hitting performance is terrific as a has-been sports journalist out of desperation taking a job as a publicist for a fight fixer in order to get a bank account ...
+Dennis Schwartz wrote, "The unwell Bogie's last film is not a knockout, but his hard-hitting performance is terrific as a has-been sports journalist out of desperation taking a job as a publicist for a fight fixer in order to get a bank account ...
 The social conscience film is realistic, but fails to be shocking or for that matter convincing."